garfieldnate/garfieldnate.github.io/src/pages/posts/2015-12-13-japan-is-a-great-place-to-be.md

 - life
 publishDate: 2015-12-13T16:06:51Z
 title: Japan is a Great Place to be
+description: Being an ex-pat is hard, but stay positive
 ---

 So, it happened again: you meet up with some gaijin friends, and it turns into a big Japan-bashing fest.
 Every thing that's been bugging them for the past several months comes flooding out, and the back-and-forth between gaijin experiencing similar issues brings the criticism to an uncomfortable peak.
 The evening has become less of pleasurable conversation and more of a giant therapy session.